 TOTEMS, NOT RACE NUMBERS: As always, we will continue with animal totems rather than numbers.
 Each racer may request, or will receive, an animal name that must be posted on all four sides of each vehicle.
 Animals are the theme—antelope, bear, cheetah, duck, etc. Be sure to memorize your totem; this is how you and your crew will identify yourselves to time stations and race officials.
 Returning racers will have the same totems as before.
 New riders may request a specific animal totem when they submit their entry form, however only Chris Kostman can officially assign animal totems, following a special ritual ablution and spiritual practice.
 Totems, whether nickname, mascot, alter ego, second identity, or spirit guide, are permanent and non-transferable.

 OFFICIAL FINISHER'S DISTINCTION: To finish The 508 is a noted accomplishment in the world of ultra endurance sports.
 The time limit is 50 hours for solo randonneurs, 48 hours for solo entrants and 47 hours for teams.

 AWARDS: All solo and team OFFICIAL FINISHERS will receive a finisher’s medal at the finish line.
 They will also receive an OFFICIAL FINISHER'S jersey, produced by PACE Sportswear, at the finish line.
 To see the 508 T-shirt designs from 1990 through 2000, plus RAAM T-shirts from 1982 through 1998, click here.

-PERMITS: This event is held under special use permits from the TBA, and is overseen by the Sheriff's office for each of the six counties through which the event passes.
+PERMITS: This event is held under special use permits from the Nevada Department of Transporttion, and is overseen by the Sheriff's office for each of the six counties through which the event passes.
 (If one of these agencies won’t issue us a permit, this race could be cancelled.
 Please keep that in mind!)

 OFFICIAL CHARITIES: The official charities of The Silver State 508 are the Challenged Athletes Foundation (CAF) and Major Taylor Association.
 Additionally, AdventureCORPS is a member of 1% For The Planet and the Conservation Alliance.
 One of the goals of the race is to raise funds for, and awareness of, these organizations.